-Art, as a tool, in environmental education has become an integral part of projects that began with WWFUSA and continued with WWF Finland – with a focus on benefitting communities close to Lake Malawi National Park – UNESCO World Heritage Site.
-The torch has been passed on to a Malawian NGO – HEEED (created by WWF Finland) which continues to promote the goals enshrined in their constitution: Health, Education, Environment and Economic Development – working with communities within the area of Nankumba Peninsula, including Lake Malawi National Park.
-HEEED’s ongoing programme has been supported by United Nations Development Programme – GEF Small Grants Programme (www.heeedmalawi.net) and is currently the recipient of a grant from Ensome (Nicaragua).
+Since that date (1998) art, as a tool, in environmental education – has become an integral part of Alison’s involvement with conservation in Malawi.
+This began with WWFUSA and continued with WWF Finland – with a focus on benefitting communities living close to Lake Malawi National Park – a UNESCO World Heritage Site.
+In 2004 – the torch was passed to the Malawian NGO, HEEED: founded and funded by the World Wide Fund for Nature Finland (WWF Finland) in 2004, this Malawian NGO has continued to promote the goals enshrined in their constitution.
+The HEEED acronym stands for Health, Education, Environment & Economic Development – working with communities within the area of Nankumba Peninsula, including Lake Malawi National Park.

-The challenge lies in changing peoples’ behaviour and such initiatives are necessarily slow in taking root.
+After 2012 – HEEED’s ongoing conservation and community programme has been supported by income from the creation of the Cape Maclear EcoLodge and the HEEED Diving School – both begun in 2013.
+However, the challenge lies in changing peoples’ behaviour and such initiatives are necessarily slow in taking root.
 This requires a long-term vision if we are to truly affect the lives of children – the future stewards of their environment.

 One such initiative was taken in 2004 and funded by Rotary – the publication of an education booklet for children and adults alike: The Hiding Hyena authored by Antonia Ringbom and Alison Wiklund.

 Alison continues to work as Educational Advisor with HEEEDMalawi and to support initiatives related to the Health, Education, Environment and Economic Development of communities living adjacent to Lake Malawi National Park.